kathyonu/apotomoing_sequencers/README.md

 ### After your server fires up, go to your browser :

 *	http://localhost:3000/             <= :root, empowered with cells and widgets
-*	http://localhost:3000/quotes/      <= scaffolded CRUD, no widgets nor cells
+*	http://localhost:3000/quotes/new      <= scaffolded CRUD, no widgets nor cells, first javascript sequencer for display of principle.
-*	http://localhost:3000/anagrams/new <= scaffolded CRUD, no widgets nor cells, one javascript sequencer for display of principle
+*	http://localhost:3000/anagrams/new <= scaffolded CRUD, no widgets nor cells, second javascript sequencer for display of principle.
-*	http://localhost:3000/sequences/   <= scaffolded CRUD, no widgets nor cells
+*	http://localhost:3000/sequences/   <= scaffolded CRUD, no widgets nor cells, with jQuery Datepicker working as proof of working.

 #### The sequences address will show the entire app's design in one table.
 #### The sequences table is a primitive setup allowing massive duplicates in the five sequences.